-The nice thing about buying house décor and house wares at a dollar store is they’re easy to replace if they break or switch up when you want to update your home style.
+The nice thing about buying home decor and decorative wares at a dollar store is they’re cheap and easy to replace if they break, or if you feel like switching things up around the house.

 - Reusable food storage containers